The Ghibli Museum, conceived by its legendary director Hayao Miyazaki himself, is a must-visit item on many visitors’ Tokyo itinerary.

 This article also covers the basics such as ticket prices, the time slot system and other important things you need to know before visiting the museum.

 In a hurry?
-Jump right to our recommendations!
+Jump right to our recommendations for where to buy tickets!

 Otherwise, read on to learn about all the important details.